easydiffusion/sdkit/README.md

 We'd love to accept code contributions.
 Please feel free to drop by our [Discord community](https://discord.com/invite/u9yhsFmEkB)!

 📢 We're looking for code contributions for these features (or anything else you'd like to work on):
-- CodeFormer upscaling (please maintain the required copyright notices)
+- CodeFormer upscaling (please maintain the required copyright notices).
-- Using custom Textual Inversion embeddings
+- Using custom Textual Inversion embeddings.
-- Seamless tiling
+- Seamless tiling.
-- Outpainting
+- Outpainting.
-- Mac support
+- Mac support.
-- AMD support
+- AMD support.
-- Allow other samplers for img2img (instead of only DDIM)
+- Allow other samplers for img2img (instead of only DDIM).

 # Credits
 * Stable Diffusion: https://github.com/Stability-AI/stablediffusion